However, in addition to the COVID-19 pandemic, we’ve also experienced another pandemic relatively recently: the 2009 H1N1 influenza pandemic.

 Both 2009 H1N1 influenza and COVID-19 can be transmitted in similar ways.
 These include:

-- Respiratory droplets.
+- Respiratory droplets and aerosols.
 These are tiny droplets that are made when a person who has the virus talks, sneezes, or coughs.
-If you inhale these droplets, you can contract the virus.
+If you inhale these droplets or aerosol particles, you can contract the virus.

 - Contaminated objects.
 Respiratory droplets containing virus can land on things like countertops and doorknobs.
 You can contract the virus by touching these things and then touching your mouth, nose, or eyes.

 It’s also possible for a person to pass both viruses when they don’t have any symptoms.
 This is called asymptomatic transmission.

 Both 2009 H1N1 influenza and COVID-19 are respiratory infections that share many symptoms in common.
 These can include: